Tanraj/MovieRecommenderSystem/README.md

 ![alt text](Recommendations.png "Screenshot")

 (A screenshot of what the outputted HTML table of recommendations looks like.
 In BlueJ, right-click on the "RecImplementation" class and then on "new RecImplementation()."
-Then right-click on the red box that appears and on "void printRecommendationsFor(String webRaterID)" and in the popup type the String "65".)
+Then right-click on the red box that appears and on "void printRecommendationsFor(String webRaterID)" and in the popup type the String "65".
+This will output the HTML for this table.
+The picture above is how the table looks styled with CSS which I have done on my website that I am currently working on.)

 Citation:<br />
 “Java Programming and Software Engineering Fundamentals.”
 Coursera, Michigan State University, www.coursera.org/specializations/java-programming#about.